 Wide field of view

 Healing & retention

 Device integrates to the eye wall using nano-fabric

 No need for tissue

 Corneal indications not suitable for keratoplasty such as:

-Given the limited indications, and our aim to provide a solution for blind patients who are not candidates for keratoplasty or have failed one or more transplantations, the study toward CE Mark and FDA (510K) clearance will encompass approximately 30 patients with a follow up period of 12 months.
+Given the limited indications and our aim to provide a solution for blind patients who are not candidates for keratoplasty or have failed one or more transplantations, the study toward CE Mark and FDA (510K) clearance will encompass approximately 30 patients with a follow-up period of 12 months.
 Given the apparent superiority over donor tissue, we are planning to invest in a broader study, which will enable the expansion of device indications.
 At present, the device is expected to achieve the initial clearance in 2021.

-In China, where there are over 5 million patients waiting for keratoplasty and only a few thousand transplantations a year, we are planning a study, which will facilitate turning the CorNeat KPro into a primary solution for corneal blindness.
-The study is planned to start early 2020 and will include 60-70 patients.
+In China, where there are over 5 million patients waiting for keratoplasty and only a few thousand transplantations a year, we are planning a study which will facilitate turning the CorNeat KPro into a primary solution for corneal blindness.
+The study is planned to start in early 2020 and will include 60-70 patients.

-Our plans above are subject to regulatory approvals and requirements.
+The plans above are subject to regulatory approvals and requirements.